calyxir/calyx/docs/frontends/queues.md

 First, we have a Python module that generates randomized sequences of operations and values, and dumps the sequences out in a Calyx `.data` file.
 It accepts as a command line argument the number of operations to generate.
 It also takes a flag, `--no-err`, that generates a special sequence of operations that does not trigger any overflow or underflow errors.
-If the flag is provided, the queue's length must also be provided.
+If this flag is provided, the queue's length must also be provided.
 The Python code is in [`queue_data_gen.py`][queue_data_gen.py].

 #### Oracles